-Jeffrey E. Sohl is Director of the Center for Venture Research at the Whittemore School of Business and Economics at the University of New Hampshire.
-He received his Bachelor in Electrical Engineering from Villanova University and his MBA and Ph.D. in Management Science from the University of Maryland.
-Prior to joining the Whittemore School he was a consultant to the Department of Energy in the area of public policy analysis.
-His current research interests are in early-stage equity financing for high growth ventures.
-He currently serves on the Advisory Board of the New Hampshire Community Loan Fund, the eCoast Technology Roundtable and MerchantBanc, and the Editorial Board for Venture Capital, Entrepreneurship Theory and Practice and Frontiers of Entrepreneurship Research.
-He also serves on the New Hampshire Governor's Advisory Committee on Capital Formation and is on the Board of Directors for NetworkNH.
-He has presented his angel research in academic and practitioner forums in the United States, Europe and Asia, and in briefings for several government agencies and scholars from the United States, Europe, Scandinavia, Australia, Asia and Africa.
-He has appeared on CNBC, MSNBC, National Public Radio, NHPTV's NH Outlook, and has been quoted in Inc., Forbes, Fortune, the Wall Street Journal, Red Herring, Newsweek, Business Week, Newsweek-Japan, Financial Times, New York Times, Chicago Tribune, Los Angeles Times and the Financial Times-France.
-He has written many articles which have been published in academic and business journals, including Venture Capital: An International Journal of Entrepreneurial Finance, the Social Science Journal, the Journal of Forecasting, Frontiers of Entrepreneurship Research, Entrepreneurship and Regional Development, Entrepreneurship: Theory and Practice, Entrepreneurship 2000 and the Journal of Business Venturing.
+Jeffrey E. Sohl is Director of the Center for Venture Research and Professor of Entrepreneurship and Decision Sciences at the Peter T. Paul College of Business and Economics at the University of New Hampshire.
+He received his bachelor’s degree in electrical engineering from Villanova University and his MBA and Ph.D. in management science from the University of Maryland.
+Prior to joining the University of New Hampshire he was a consultant to the Department of Energy in the area of public policy analysis.
+His current research interests are in early-stage equity financing for entrepreneurial ventures.
+In addition to service on this committee, he currently serves on the Board of Borealis Ventures and the New Hampshire Community Loan Fund, Babson College Entrepreneurship Research Conference Review Board, and the Editorial Board for Venture Capital and Entrepreneurship Theory and Practice.
+In 2006 he was awarded the national Hans Severiens Award by the Kauffman Foundation in recognition of his research on angel investing in the US.
+He has presented his angel research in academic and practitioner forums in North America, Europe and Asia, and in briefings for several government agencies and scholars from North America, Europe, Scandinavia, Australia, Asia and Africa.
+He has appeared on CNBC, MSNBC, National Public Radio, NHPTV's NH Outlook, and has been quoted in Inc., Forbes, Fortune, the Wall Street Journal, Red Herring, Newsweek, Business Week, Newsweek-Japan, Financial Times, New York Times, Chicago Tribune, Los Angeles Times, the Economist and the Financial Times-France.
+He has written numerous articles which have been published in academic and business journals, including Venture Capital: An International Journal of Entrepreneurial Finance, Entrepreneurship: Theory and Practice, Journal of Business Venturing, Economic Development Quarterly, International Small Business Journal, Journal of Developmental Entrepreneurship, Entrepreneurship and Regional Development, the Social Science Journal, the Journal of Forecasting, Frontiers of Entrepreneurship Research, and Entrepreneurship 2000.

 Mr. Tyrone C. Taylor